 This two-year diploma program commenced September 1987.
-The program is designed to provide practical and theoretical training in production processes used in the manufacture of plastic products in a variety of applications: packaging, coatings and adhesives, construction, electronics communications, domestic and automotive, to name but a few.
+The program is designed to provide practical and theoretical training in production processes used in the manufacture of plastic products in a variety of applications: packaging, coatings and adhesives, construction, electronics, electrical, consumer and automotive, to name but a few.

 It is noteworthy that the plastics industry in Canada, and particularly in B.C., is the fastest growing secondary manufacturing industry.
 This tremendous growth is expected to continue on a broad scale.
-Graduates of the Plastics Technology program will find opportunities for satisfying and rewarding careers in manufacturing research and development, technical sales, marketing, machine setting and troubleshooting, product design inspection and quality control.
+Graduates of the Plastics Technology program will find opportunities for satisfying and rewarding careers in manufacturing; product and process research and development, technical sales and marketing, product and mold design, inspection and quality control.
 It is anticipated that supervisory posts will be assumed with appropriate job experience.

 Emphasis is placed on plastics processes such as compression molding, injection molding, blow molding, extrusion and film production, and related testing procedures.
-A study of the construction and design of plastic dies and molds and product design is strongly backed by studies in materials plastics chemistry, mathematics, technical communication, mechanical design and computer aided drafting.
+A study of the construction and design of plastic dies and molds and product design is strongly backed by studies in materials polymer chemistry, mathematics, technical communication, mechanical design and computer aided drafting.
 It is anticipated that this program will be accredited by the Applied Science Technologists and Technicians of British Columbia.